florentpoujol/Daneel/docs/files/tween.md

 		end
 	})

-<a name="helper-functions"></a>
+<a name="gameobject-animate"></a>
-## Helper functions
+## Game object animations

-To easily works with tweeners and game objects, the Tween module also adds the two following functions :

-- `GameObject.Animate(gameObject, property, endValue, duration[, onCompleteCallback, params])`
+To easily works with tweeners and game objects, you can use the following function : `GameObject.Animate(gameObject, property, endValue, duration[, onCompleteCallback, params])`.
-- `GameObject.AnimateAndDestroy()`

-`AnimateAndDestroy()` is the same  as `Animate()` but automatically destroy the game object when the tweener completes.
-This behavior is overridden if you set the OnComplete callback yourself.

 Ie :

     self.gameObject:Animate( "opacity", 0, 1, function() self.gameObject:Destroy() end )
     -- this fades the opacity of the game object's (model, map or text) renderer to 0 in 1 second then destroy the game object

-    -- this does the same:
-    self.gameObject:AnimateAndDestroy("opacity", 0, 1)

-This also works with the components introduced by modules :
+This also works with custom components :

     -- The Hud component introduced by the GUI module : local slideInTweener = self.gameObject:Animate("localPosition", Vector2(10,0), 1, { easeType = "inElastic" })